Lesson 3 of 6

 The 25 Delta Rule of Thumb

-Many systematic premium sellers default to .25 delta for every trade and only deviate when they have a specific reason.
-Bullish conviction?
-Move to .30.
-Nervous about a pullback?
+Here's my actual workflow: I default to .25 delta for every trade and only deviate when I have a specific reason.
+Feeling bullish on a name?
+I'll step up to .30.
+Market feels like it's about to pull back?
 Drop to .20.
-But .25 is always home base.
+But .25 is home base.
+Always has been.

-• Premium jumps disproportionately from .20 to .25 — the best risk-adjusted return
+• The premium jump from .20 to .25 is disproportionately good -- best risk-adjusted return on the chain

 Quick Check